ENEROFoundry/ENEROFoundry/docs/principles/3_release_versioning.md

 Ontologies SHOULD be made available in a repository on a version control platform (e.g. GitHub, GitLab).

-Ontologies SHOULD be made available in an ontology repository or terminology service (e.g. TIB TS, OLS).<br>
+Ontologies SHOULD be made available in an ontology repository or terminology service (e.g. TIB TS, technoportal).<br>
 This is recommended for discoverability within the broader ontology community.

 ### Versioning